 Out and About

-The house is perfectly positioned for the popular shops, cafes and restaurants of Bellenden Road, including the General Store, Flock & Herd Butcher, Review Bookshop, Italian restaurant Artusi, and South Indian restaurant Ganapati.
+The house is perfectly positioned for the popular shops, cafes and restaurants of Bellenden Road, including the General Store, Flock and Herd Butcher, Review Bookshop, Italian restaurant Artusi, and South Indian restaurant Ganapati.
 In Peckham, Rye Lane has a vast number of independent retailers, longstanding shops and newer arrivals.
-Local favourites include The White Horse pub, The Montpelier, Persepolis, Peckhamplex, Copeland Park & Bussey Building, Frame Architect’s, Market Peckham, and Nola Coffee.
+Local favourites include The White Horse pub, The Montpelier, Persepolis, Peckhamplex, Copeland Park and Bussey Building, Frame Architect’s, Market Peckham, and Nola Coffee.
 The Bussey Building and Peckham Levels, off Rye Lane, host an active and varied programme of yoga and dance classes, workshops, street food and pop-up bars.

 Dulwich and the ever-popular Lordship lane are a 15-minute walk with many delis, restaurants, shops, and a Picturehouse Cinema.